airobert/PAAMS16/README.md

-This is my code for my paper submitted to PAAMS the project was a part of the course Dynamic Epistemic Learning Course
+This is my code for the paper submitted to PAAMS

+The project was a part of the course Dynamic Epistemic Learning Course

 Robert White (Shuai Wang): ai.robert.wangshuai@gmail.com